A quick search online for coffee grinders and you will see there is a LOT to choose from.

 Hand Grinder Choices

 For the money this the best grinder available.
-It overcomes a lot of the problems of grinders under £40. its tight-fitting burrs which mean the grind particles are much more uniform.
+It overcomes a lot of the problems of grinders under £40. its tight-fitting burrs which means the grind particles are much more uniform.
 It has a stainless steel handle and chamber for sturdy operation.
-Strong cermaic burrs mean they stay sharper longer.
+Strong ceramic burrs mean they stay sharper longer.

 Electric Grinder Choices